 Nursing goals for a child with Kawasaki disease may include increased understanding of the parents and child about the disease condition, medical treatment and planned follow-up care, relief of pain, improved physical mobility, adequate coping, and absence of complications.

-Here are six (6) nursing care plans (NCP) for Kawasaki Disease:
+Here are six (6) nursing care plans (NCP) and nursing diagnosis (NDx) for Kawasaki Disease:

 - Acute Pain